Zelensky calls for no-fly zone and harsher sanctions on Russia in Zoom meeting with US lawmakers - KTVZ

 During an hourlong Zoom meeting Saturday morning with members of Congress, Zelensky thanked the US for the support it has delivered so far, but called for more military support and greater sanctions on Russia, including on energy, according to a person familiar with the session.

-The Ukrainian leader advocated banning Russian oil imports and suspending all commercial transactions, like Visa and Mastercard, a senator on the call told CNN.

-Zelensky also implored the lawmakers to help Ukraine get more planes that Ukrainian pilots are trained in and can fly, according to the senator.
+Some Biden administration officials privately fear that this could be viewed by the Russians as escalatory, US officials say.
+But ultimately the decision is ultimately up to the individual countries to decide, the Pentagon said on Friday.

+“These are considerations that sovereign nation states have to make on their own, and through their own processes,” Pentagon spokesperson John Kirby said Friday when asked if the US would support countries sending MiG29s to Ukraine.

-Following the call, Senate Majority Leader Chuck Schumer said that Zelensky “made a desperate plea for Eastern European countries to provide Russian-made planes to Ukraine.
+Following the call, Senate Majority Leader Chuck Schumer said Zelensky had “made a desperate plea for Eastern European countries to provide Russian-made planes to Ukraine.
 These planes are very much needed.”

 “And I will do all I can to help the administration to facilitate their transfer,” the New York Democrat said.

+In recapping the meeting, Sen. Lindsey Graham said that Zelensky also provided “numerous examples of war crimes” committed by Russia, and that there are “wholesale attacks on civilian targets, random, indiscriminate” happening in Ukraine.

+The South Carolina Republican said Zelensky “indicated that labeling President Putin a war criminal is the right thing to do and he thinks would help tremendously.”

-Several senators took to Twitter to express their support for Zelensky and Ukraine.
-South Dakota’s John Thune, the No. 2 Republican in the Senate, praised the Ukrainian leader for his “inspiring bravery and resolve while under attack, just like his fellow countrymen.”
-Thune said the US stands with Ukraine and “must help keep them in the fight while leading the free world against [Vladimir] Putin’s war of conquest.”
+After hearing from the Ukrainian leader, several senators took to Twitter to express their support for him and his country.
+South Dakota’s John Thune, the No. 2 Republican in the Senate, praised Zelensky for his “inspiring bravery and resolve while under attack, just like his fellow countrymen.”
+Thune said the US stands with Ukraine and “must help keep them in the fight while leading the free world against Putin’s war of conquest.”

-At the end of the call, dozens of lawmakers unmuted to thank Zelensky and voice their support, with some saying “Slava Ukraini,” according to a person who was on the call.
-The Ukrainian President was clearly moved by the gesture, the person added.
+At the end of the call, dozens of lawmakers unmuted to thank Zelensky and voice their support, with some saying “Slava Ukraini” — or Glory to Ukraine — according to a person who was on the call.
+The Ukrainian president was clearly moved by the gesture, the person added.

+Since Russia launched a full scale invasion into Ukraine on February 24, the US has slapped several sweeping sanctions on Moscow, including on Putin himself.
+President Joe Biden recently authorized $350 million in new US military assistance to Ukraine.

+As Russia continues its advance on Ukraine, the White House this week asked lawmakers to approve $10 billion in lethal and humanitarian aid for Ukraine as part of a $32.5 billion emergency funding request sent to Capitol Hill.

 The-CNN-Wire